Avi-kazi/CakeNation/README.md

 # Project Title
-An E-Commerse web site has been developed in java language using spring mvc framework.
+An E-Commerce web site has been developed in java language using spring mvc framework.

 ## Getting Started
 These instructions will get you a copy of the project up and running